 When looking for a financial advisor, make sure you ask how they’re compensated.
-Some earn a commission, while others might be fee-only or fee-based.
-And then there are advisors who charge a percentage of your investment.
+Some earn a commission as a fee-based advisor, while others might be fee-only.
+Advisors will also likely charge you a percentage of your investments, as well as fixed and hourly fees for financial planning.
 When choosing an advisor who works off commissions, there are several factors at play that you should be aware of.

 While some financial advisors take commissions when their client simply opens an account, others earn them from selling you a specific financial product.
 In that case, the advisor gets paid by the corporation, such as an insurance company, that issues the product.

 There are several forms in which an advisor can receive their commission.
 These can include upfront sales fees; loads on mutual funds; commissions from annuities or other insurance products; a surrender charge on an annuity; or trailing commissions, in which the client pays a fee for each year they own an investment.

 To protect consumers, there are rules and standards that financial advisors must follow.
 If an advisor is registered with the SEC or a state regulatory entity, they are likely a licensed fiduciary.
 In this case, they must, by law, prioritize your interests before their own and avoid any conflicts of interest when recommending products.